adamapollo/Enlightened_Structure/Home/index.md

 Enlightened Structure
 =====================

-Enlightened Structure is a set of Free Culture idea seeds for global infrastructure software projects for social good.
+Enlightened Structure is a set of Free Culture idea seeds -- global infrastructure software projects for social good.
 All of the content on this site is reusable and remixable under a Creative Commons license.

 Free Culture Seeds